derrickturk/derrickturk.github.io/_posts/2015-05-21-testing-testing.md

 ---
 layout: post
 title: Testing, testing...
-excerpt: is this thing on?
+excerpt: terminal velocity is up and running!
 ---

-Frist pots!

-Lorem ipsum and so forth.
+Welcome, and thanks for coming!
+Now that the infrastructure is working, I hope to write something of actual substance here soon.